Graduation ceremony

 1. Understanding the Policy

+This meant that they did not have to pay any money upfront for tuition.
 However, following the end of free movement on 31 December 2020, the academic year 2020/21 was the last year that EU citizens enjoyed the same benefits as domestic students.
 From 1 August 2021, new EU students have generally been subject to higher international student tuition fees, without entitlement to government-subsidised loans.
 From 1 January 2021, all foreign citizens require a visa to come to the UK to study for more than six months (and some require visas to study for less than six months).
 Because EU citizens now have to apply for a student visa, they bear a substantially higher financial and administrative burden than under free movement.

 In this briefing, we use the term ‘EU’ citizens to refer to those who enjoyed free movement rights before 2021.
-Note, however, that this also includes non-EU citizens with free movement rights, namely citizens of Switzerland and the EEA countries Iceland, Liechtenstein, and Norway.
+Note, however, that this also includes non-EU citizens with free movement rights, namely citizens of Switzerland and the EEA countries Iceland, Lichtenstein, and Norway.
 ‘Home’ students refers to British and Irish citizens who ordinarily reside in the UK and have lived there for at least three years before starting their course.

 Non-UK nationals can apply for a visa to study with an approved education provider, provided they meet the English language requirements and can demonstrate sufficient financial support to sustain themselves during their stay in the UK.
 The student route in the post-Brexit immigration system is largely unchanged from the one it replaced, which was known as ‘Tier 4’, and was a part of the previous five-tier system.

-The last Conservative government had already introduced some restrictions on international students in response to record levels of net migration.
+The last Conservative government had already introduced some restrictions on international students, in response to record levels of net migration.
 Since January 2024, the right to bring dependants has been restricted to postgraduate research students – previously, those coming for taught postgraduate courses like master’s degrees had also been allowed to bring their partner and children to the UK.

 When international students apply to continue their stay in the UK on a Skilled Worker visa, their employers do not have to pay them at the ‘experienced worker’ rate, but rather a 30% lower salary for ‘new entrants’, although that salary must be at least £33,400.